ucldc/ingest_deploy/README.md

 * Run `Queue Nuxeo deep harvest` drop-down.
 * You can track the progress through the <a href="https://harvest-stg.cdlib.org/rq/">RQ Dashboard</a>; once the jobs are done, a results report will be posted to the #dsc_harvesting_report channel in Slack.

+If you need more control of the process (i.e. to put on a different queue), you can run use the following command syntax on the dsc-blackstar role account:

+`./bin/queue_deep_harvest.py adrian.turner@ucop.edu high-stage 26959`

 If there are problems with individual items, you can do a deep harvest for just one object by its Nuxeo path.
 You need to log onto dsc-blackstar and sudo to the hrv-stg role account.
 Then:

 ```shell